J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Data and Analysis

 \section{Data and Analysis}

 Radio-loud DOG~J1406+0102 (hereafter J1406) was identified as one of the 29 radio-loud DOGs detected in the VLA/FIRST 1.4~GHz radio survey \citep{hel15} within 1 arcsec positional matching (Fukuchi et al. in preparation), and the reader should refer to \cite{nob19} for the original 571 IR-bright DOGs sample.
 After cross-matching all radio-loud DOGs with the SDSS~DR17 catalog \citep{abd22}, only the brightest J1406 ($i_\mathrm{AB} = 18.45$) was left as the source with available optical spectra.
-The obtained radio flux density is 9.2~mJy at 1.4~GHz, and the radio-loudness parameter of $\log R_{\mathrm{obs},i} = \log(f_\mathrm{1.4 GHz}/f_{i \mathrm{\ band}}) =1.8$, which is well above the boundary of radio-loud quasar of $\log R_{\mathrm{obs},i} > 1$ \citep[e.g.,][]{ive02}.
+The obtained radio flux density is 9.2~mJy at 1.4~GHz.
+Taking into account the obtained spectroscopic redshift of $z=0.2367$ (see Section~\ref{sec:spec_fitting}), the flux density corresponds to the radio power of $P_\mathrm{\nu} \sim 1.5 \times 10^{24}$~W~Hz$^{-1}$, which is classified as radio-intermediate or radio-loud AGN \citep[e.g.,][]{gan19}.

-Figure~\ref{fig:cutout_image} shows multiwavelength images of J1406, including Subaru/HSC S16a optical 5 bands ($g$, $r$, $i$, $z$ and $y$), VISTA Kilo-Degree Infrared Galaxy Survey (VIKING\footnote{VIKING: \url{https://www.eso.org/sci/observing/phase3/data_releases/viking_dr2.pdf}} \footnote{VIKING release note: \url{http://www.eso.org/rm/api/v1/public/releaseDescriptions/135}}) $Ks$ band, WISE 4 bands (W1, W2, W3 and W4;~\citealt{wri10}), VLA/FIRST and VLA sky survey (VLASS, \citealt{lac20}) images.
+Figure~\ref{fig:cutout_image} shows multiwavelength images of J1406, including Subaru/HSC S16a optical 5 bands ($g$, $r$, $i$, $z$ and $y$), VISTA Kilo-Degree Infrared Galaxy Survey (VIKING\footnote{VIKING: \url{https://www.eso.org/sci/observing/phase3/data_releases/viking_dr2.pdf}} \footnote{VIKING release note: \url{http://www.eso.org/rm/api/v1/public/releaseDescriptions/135}}) $Ks$ band, WISE 4 bands (W1, W2, W3, and W4;~\citealt{wri10}), VLA/FIRST and VLA sky survey (VLASS, \citealt{lac20}) images, and their flux densities are summarized in Table~\ref{tab:SED}.
 HSC images show a clear tidal feature thanks to its high angular resolution of $\sim$~0.6 arcsec at $i$-band~\citep{aih18a}, supporting the DOGs formation scenario as a post-phase of galaxy major mergers.
+Radio images are un-resolved by VLASS, with the spatial resolution of 2.5~arcsec, setting an upper-limit on the physical size of radio emission of $<4.7$~kpc.
+We will discuss possible origins of radio emission in Section~\ref{sec:radio_origin}.